samblouir/zeusids_installer/README.md

 --PyTorch and Tensorflow nightlies, with a number of supporting packages.

---Build and install Python 3.9.1 from source.
+--Build and install Python 3.8.7 from source.

---Pulls down the ~13GB zeusids image via Docker.
+--Pulls down multiple zeusids images via Docker.

 --Optionally installs Lambdastack onto your computer to run CUDA outside Docker.